JoseJX/analogue-pocket-patches/README.md

 This patch converts `Konami GB Collection Volume 3 (E)` to the `.pocket` format.

+This patch was updated to fix a room entry bug in Mystical Ninja (Goemon).
+(2022/01/22)

 ROM MD5: `98f7778539e22307d074cf0abb37d05c`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/Konami3.ips).